 7. Admire the Charlottenburg Palace

-The Charlottenburg Palace is a marvelous palace depicting Baroque-style architecture, built around the end of the 17th Century by Elector Frederick III of Brandenburg.
-It was once the royal residence during the Prussian monarchy.
-In 1701, it was destroyed by a fire.
-It has since been renovated and now comes with many outstanding features, including a vast central dome about 50 feet tall.
+The Charlottenburg Palace, constructed in the late 17th Century by Elector Frederick III of Brandenburg, is an impressive example of Baroque-style architecture.
+It served as the royal residence during the Prussian monarchy until it was destroyed by a fire in 1701.
+However, the palace has been restored and now boasts several remarkable features, such as a grand central dome standing approximately 50 feet tall.

 8. Memorial to the Murdered Jews of Europe

-Sitting on the eastern side of Tiergarten, the Memorial to the Murdered Jews of Europe is a collection of almost 3,000 concrete slabs occupying an area of about 19,000 square meters.
-Underneath the site is an information center with diaries, letters, and photographs of the victims of the Holocaust.
-The site is a must-see for anyone interested in the history of World War II and the Holocaust.
+Located on the eastern side of Tiergarten, the Memorial to the Murdered Jews of Europe is a significant historical site.
+It consists of approximately 3,000 concrete slabs spread across an area of around 19,000 square meters.
+Beneath the memorial, there is an information center that houses a collection of diaries, letters, and photographs belonging to the victims of the Holocaust.
+This memorial is highly recommended for individuals with an interest in World War II and the Holocaust, offering a profound and educational experience.

 9. Climb the TV Tower (Fernsehturm)